mralamdari/NLP-Probabilistic-Models/README.md

 # NLP Probabilistic Models
-In this repository, you will learn
+In this repository, you will learn how probabilistic models work.